BIGJRA/BIGJRA.github.io/reborn.md

 |**Meowth**        |5  |**Spinarak**      |13 |
 |**Ekans**         |5  |                  |   |

 Specifically I recommend training up Bidoof as soon as possible - it gets Headbutt at Level 13, which allows you to catch Pokemon in trees.
 We will also be able to trade away Bibarel for a different Pokemon pretty soon, so that's something to keep in mind.
+There is also an in-game trade for Watchog a little bit down the road, so you may want to consider at least catching a Patrat for now.

 On the left side of the area, in the left broken statue you'll find a hidden *Green Shard*.